UN unites efforts to support national response to HIV/AIDS in Georgia

 The programme aims at improving national capacity on HIV/AIDS governance, expanding evidence-based HIV/AIDS interventions in support of prevention, treatment and care and at reaching especially vulnerable population groups in Georgia, including the conflict-affected areas.

-In particular, the programme aims to improve HIV prevention interventions among most at risk and especially vulnerable children, adolescents and adults who have not been covered by the current national response – i.e. child & adolescent institutions, street children, IDPs/Refugees, most at risk in conflict affected areas; To build the safe blood and blood banking capacities in conflict-affected zones; To provide legal and social support and protection for children and adults affected by HIV/AIDS, including extension of the people living in conflict affected areas; and a major initiative for civil society mobilization on HIV/AIDS specifically to tackle the stigma and discrimination issues.
+In particular, the programme aims to improve HIV prevention interventions among most at risk and especially vulnerable children, adolescents and adults who have not been covered by the current national response – i.e. child and adolescent institutions, street children, internally displaced people and refugees most at risk in conflict-affected areas; build the safe blood and blood banking capacities in conflict-affected zones; provide legal and social support and protection for children and adults affected by HIV/AIDS, including extension of the people living in conflict affected areas; and a major initiative for civil society mobilization on HIV/AIDS specifically to tackle the stigma and discrimination issues.

 “We are confident that implementation of the proposed UN Joint Programme will enable Georgia to achieve the Universal Access targets and to ensure sustainability of the HIV/AIDS interventions countrywide including conflict-affected areas,” said Robert Watkins, UN Resident Representative.